ahritik/ArtifactGen/README.md

 ## Notes

+- **GPU Support**: The pipeline automatically detects and uses CUDA GPUs where possible.
+PyTorch models are moved to GPU, MNE filtering uses GPU acceleration if CuPy is installed, and DataLoaders use pinned memory for faster transfers.
 - **Data Handling**: Subject-wise splits are enforced via metadata to prevent data leakage
 - **Normalization**:
   - WGAN uses per-window min-max normalization to [-1, 1] with min/max values stored for inversion